 You want to consume around 1.5-2.2 g of protein per kg of your body weight each day to stimulate muscle growth and recovery (if desired, this amount can be increased - but this won’t necessarily give you more muscle building benefits).

 The rest of your calories are to be distributed between carbs and fats.
 For most women, around 55-70 g of fat per day is a good range to aim for, and the rest of your intake would be allocated to carbs.

-Above: our client Tahlia demonstrating amazing results from following our Muscle Gain protocols
+Our client Tahlia demonstrates her amazing results from following our Muscle Gain protocols.

 #3 Train Hard

 When training for muscle gain, you need to keep constantly challenging yourself by applying progressive overload.
 This means implementing a gradual increase of stress placed upon the body during training.

 - Increasing the number of sets you perform

 - Upping the number of reps in each set

 - Or applying more resistance to perform an exercise.